abap-observability-tools/abap-metrics-provider/local-tests/README.md

 # docker-abap-metrics-provider-tester

-For testing metrics from a sap-netweaver in a setup with InfluxDB, Telegraf and Grafana.
+For testing metrics from a sap-netweaver in a setup with InfluxDB/Telegraf or Prometheus and Grafana.

+## start

+docker-compose -f docker-compose-influxdb.yml up docker-compose -f docker-compose-prometheus.yml up

 ## influxdb utils